VanPlex Plexperts · BC Multiplex Architect

 Project Mint integration

-Operating inside the Project Mint Group means design coordinates closely with builder-side scheduling and pricing from day one, reducing redesign loops.
+The studio provides design services within the Project Mint Group, so design coordinates with builder-side scheduling and pricing from the start, which cuts down on redesign loops.

 Built work